The Bird-of-Prey Size Paradox

 So we have the following sizes, all separated by the cubic root of 3:

-109.7m - exactly original design size of Klingon BoP
+- 109.7m - exact original design size of Klingon BoP

 Some screen caps by Jörg Hillebrand.
 I am grateful to Boris S. for invaluable discussion.
 Special thanks to Jack Bohn for allowing me to use his screen caps.
 See Jack's analysis of the BoP sizes.
 Special thanks to Mark Dezaire.
-Finally, a big thank you to Suricata for reconstructing the scene in "The Defector" in 3D.
+Finally, a big thank you to Suricata for reconstructing the scene in "The Defector" in 3D and Jan Kockrow for his analysis of the fly-by in "Star Trek V" and other annotations.